concerning the Old Testament and the New Testament, in regards

 Covenant with Christ desire to live through

-and by the Old Covenant with Moses/Abraham, when we have such a better
+and by the Old Covenant given by Moses, when we have such a better

 with Christ and His Teachings?
 Therefore let us obey the teachings of